downleft/python-challenge/README.md

 # python-challenge
-Module 3 Challenge
+Module 3 Challenge: Using VSCode and Python to analyze csv files and export summative data to the Terminal and to a txt file.

-# PyBank
+## PyBank
 The first folder in this repo is the PyBank folder, which involves a csv dataset (within Resources) with date-specific profit/loss information.

 The main.py file is set up to do the following: